 Where can I watch it?

-Taylor vs Ramirez will be broadcast live on ESPN in the United States and will also be shown live on Sky Box Office in the UK and Ireland.
+Taylor vs Ramirez will be broadcast live on ESPN in the United States and will also be shown live on FITE TV in the UK and Ireland.

 Where's the value?